Jekyll is a blog-aware, static site generator in Ruby

 Pro Excels at blogging

-Jekyll pages are organized by posts, which makes it easier to build a blog on it because it's already structured that way.
+Jekyll pages are structured by posts, which makes it easier to build a blog.

 Pro Import your existing blog from many sources